decred/decrediton/README.md

 Download the decrediton release for your operating system on [decred/decred-binaries](https://github.com/decred/decred-binaries/releases).

-On macOS, Ubuntu (14.04 and later), and recent Debians, there should be no additional dependencies needed.
+On macOS, Ubuntu (14.04 LTS kernel 3.16 and later), and recent Debians, there should be no additional dependencies needed.

 On Fedora or similar distros you may need to install the libXScrnSaver